The importance of measuring the distribution of vertical forces per wheel in static conditions for maintenance

 any maintenance activity that allows to constantly monitor the status of all the parts of the train, to fix critical issues to maintain the efficiency and reliability of the rolling stock.

 It is based, above all, on procedures dictated by the maintenance plan.
 For example the check should be carried out when the train reaches a given mileage or a number of cycles, or operating time, without a preliminary investigation on the condition of the rolling stock.
 By scheduling the maintenance, also the procurement of the necessary materials and the train inactivity can be planned.

-This content is aimed at focusing on planned maintenance that is usually scheduled to take place on planned cycles to be repeated one or more time.
+This content is aimed at focusing on periodic maintenance that is usually scheduled to take place on planned cycles to be repeated one or more time.

 - Level 1 maintenance

 The 1st level maintenance corresponds to simple interventions on rolling stock components.
 These operations do not require the dismantling but only visual inspection or wear checks of brake linings, checks of the levels of lubricants, functionality verification of some systems, etc.

 During the maintenance intervention, the train usually stops for a few hours (4-6 hours) and the activities are carried out in railway workshops with workstations that allow access to the various parts of the train (underbody, ceiling, floor).
 Usually, the interval intervention depends on kilometres: between 5,000 and 15,000 km of operation.

 Level 2 maintenance is characterized by more consistent downtime (days) and involves the overhaul of some working systems, the scheduled replacement of components, the verification of safety systems, the execution of some so-called “non-destructive” tests (e.g. ultrasonic check of the axles).
 In some cases, in order to reduce the time of unavailability of the rolling stock, some sub-assemblies to be overhauled are replaced with other sub-assemblies already overhauled (e.g., traction motors).